k00mi/gitaly/doc/design_ha.md

   the primary datacenter goes down, any data stored in GitLab will be preserved in another location.
 Some data loss is acceptable, since having a significant amount of data--even if it stale--is better than having no data at all.
-In addition, the Geo-repliaced instance can take over for the primary with some manual coordination.
+In addition, the Geo-replicated instance can take over for the primary with some manual coordination.
 However, Geo does not handle failure of a single Gitaly node.